Jaffna: Religion

 Most Tamils are Hindus belonging the Shaivite tradition but might also propitiate the village deities.
 Most Christians are Roman Catholics with a small but influential number of Protestants belonging to the Church of South India, the successor organisation of American Ceylon Mission and other colonial era Protestant churches.
 The Catholic Church has a diocese headquartered in the city.
-All Moors were Muslims with the Sunni sect predominating with a small number of Shias prevalent amongst mercantile immigrants from North India or Pakistan.
+Most Muslims are Sunni, with a small number of Shias are prevalent amongst mercantile immigrants from North India or Pakistan.
 There is a small community of Tamil Buddhists who converted to Theravada Buddhism during the 20th century due to the efforts of Maha Bodhi Society.
 Most Sinhalese were either Buddhists or Catholics.

 There was a small community of nomadic wanderers known as Kuravar who visited Jaffna seasonally and spoke a dialect of Telugu or Tamil.
 Tamils were also divided along the caste system but as an urban area class was more important than caste which was more pronounced in rural areas of Jaffna district.

 Economy and transportation

 Jaffna was founded as a trading town.
 Although a historic port used by the native Jaffna kingdom was already in existence when the Portuguese arrived, it was the European mercantile activity that made it prominent.
 In colonial times, production of clothes, items of gold and silver, processing of tobacco, rice and other related activities formed an important part of the economic activities.
 In modern times, the port was its principal source of revenue but it has declined drastically.
 Currently it survives as a fishing port.
 The city had a wide range of industries, including food processing, packaging, making of household items, and salt processing, but most ceased after 1995.
 Since then, most industrialists, entrepreneurs, and business people have relocated to the rest of Sri Lanka and abroad.
 After 2009, foreign governments within the EU, US, India, and investors from the south of the island and the Sri Lankan Tamil diaspora have shown an interest in making investments in Jaffna district in general and Jaffna city in particular.
 Shopping malls such as the Cargills Square and hotels such as Jetwing Jaffna, Tilko Jaffna City Hotel have been built boosting the tourism industry in the city.

 Jaffna is 396 km from Colombo.
 It is directly connected by railways and the roads system.
 The city was served by the Yal Devi train and other 5 trains daily from Colombo.
 The primary railway station in the city is the Jaffna Railway Station.
 The A-9 highway connecting the city with the rest of the country was opened after the 2002 ceasefire.
 It is served by government and private sector coaches and buses.
-Commercial flights are available from Chennai, India and Colombo to Jaffna via the Jaffna International Airport.
+Commercial flights are available from Jaffna International Airport to Chennai and Tiruchirappalli.
 Since 2017 an express ferry service connects Jaffna with Delft islands.